New York Medigap Plans: What's the Difference?

 NOTE: Medigap, Medicare Supplements, and Medicare Plans are all names used interchangeably for supplemental insurance that fills the gaps (i.e., copay, coinsurance, and other major medical expenses) in Original Medicare coverage.

-Each Medicare supplement insurance policy sold in New York offers the basic benefits of Plan A. All other lettered plans after A feature additional levels of coverage.
-This allows you to choose the amount of additional insurance you need to cover the gaps in your Medicare Parts A and B benefits.
+All New York Medicare supplement policies offer the same basic benefits, however, some offer additional gap coverage.
+This lets you get the additional insurance you need to cover the gaps in your Medicare Parts A and B benefits.

 Each insurance company decides which policies it wants to sell, although state laws might affect which ones they offer.
 Insurance companies that sell Medicare supplemental insurance: